Gelatinous-games/mqjam2024/README.md

 ### Features/workables

-#### === Scene manager ===

-* some way to handle the state of the game/which scene we're on
-* is it main menu? is it game over? is it playing?
-    * can enum though
-* should then only draw game when is playing state
-* raylib/raygui has ui stuff for buttons, we should use this for menus
-    * then we can make cool themes
-    * check out the examples on the raylib webpage
-    * raygui should be built into raylib but idk

 #### === Planet/Wormhole approaching ===

 * needs a thing for handling when we approach the planet or the wormhole